Choose the right email editor

 A video of the visual editor.
 From the insert menu on the left, an image and heading are dragged onto the canvas in the middle.
 Then the user scrolls down in the menu to find a custom footer and drags that under the heading.
 The user clicks each component on the canvas to style it further.

-Our older editors
+Our classic editors

 Drag-and-drop